 An average of 40-50 students enroll in our Bible school program each year.
 Students have twenty-three hours of in-class Bible teaching each week, taught by both resident and weekly guest teachers.
 Although most students who attend His Hill have just graduated from high-school we accept students from all seasons of life!

 All students will participate in a weekly outreach program and will also be placed in a discipleship group led by a His Hill staff member.
 Find more information about daily schedules and student life on our student life page.

 Students who have completed the first year program at His Hill or at another Torchbearers center are eligible to enroll in our second year program.
 This program has 12 class hours each week in which students will take a closer look at topics such as Church History, Hermeneutics (Bible Study Methods), as well as a year-long class on the book of Romans.
-Click here for a more complete list of topics/books covered in the program.

 Along with the class hours, second year students will participate in various outdoor activities such as running, biking, rock climbing, canoeing, and camping.
 The purpose is to provide an opportunity to discuss the reality of Christ's life in the believer while participating in outdoor activities beyond the classroom.
 All of these activities are staff-led and generate great openings for discussion about living the Christian Life alongside our brothers and sisters in Christ.

-For the first time ever, second year students also go on a spring break trip to Israel.
+Second year students also go on a spring break trip to Israel.

 Read more about our second year program.